Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: Orbital magnetism

 \section{Orbital magnetism}

+We have so far discussed states having a $2\pi/3$ flux per unit cell.
+As is typical for QSL states, this flux is associated with an internal gauge field.
+The fractionalization of spins in terms of spinons, $\vec{S}_i = \frac{1}{2} f\d_{i\alpha} \vec{\sigma}_{\alpha \beta} f_{i\beta}$, introduces a $U(1)$ gauge redundancy~\cite{wen2004quantum}.
+Namely, the phase of the fermionic operators can be changed locally without affecting the physical spin operators.
+A complete low-energy description therefore involves an emergent fluctuating $U(1)$ gauge field $\v a$ that couples minimally to $f$.
+The fluxes discussed in this work correspond to the mean gauge flux of $a$.
+We denote the associated internal magnetic field by $b=\v{\nabla} \times \v{a}$ and its flux per unit cell by $\Phi_b$ (both measured relative to $2\pi/3$ flux).
+It is important to emphasize that the spinons, being charge neutral, do not couple orbitally to an external magnetic field, responding only through the Zeeman term.

-DM interactions in the presence of finite spin-polarization lead to an emergent orbital magnetic field $b$ that couples to the spinons~\cite{kang2024}.
-In this section, we will study the role of this magnetic field.
-The strength of this magnetic field is proportional to $D$, and is $\mathcal{O}(10^2)$ T, for the values of $D$ in this work, which is much smaller than the orbital field of $\mathcal{O}(10^4)$ T that is responsible for the $2\pi/3$ flux.
-Hence, we will treat $b$ as a perturbation on the $2\pi/3$-flux state.
-The leading linear order correction to the energy then arises due to the orbital magnetization of the state.
+We now address how the mean value of $\Phi_b$ is modified in the presence of DM interactions.
+The physical meaning of the gauge flux $\Phi_b$ is the scalar spin chirality $\chi$ = $\langle \vec{S}_1 \cdot \vec{S}_2 \times \vec{S}_3 \rangle$ of three neighboring spins~\cite{wen1989chiral}.
+In the presence of DM, $\langle \vec{S}_2 \times \vec{S}_3 \rangle \neq 0$.
+Therefore the factorized form of $\chi \approx \langle S_z \rangle \langle \vec{S}_2 \times \vec{S}_3 \rangle_z$ is finite in the presence of spin-polarization $\langle S_z \rangle \neq 0$.
+A calculation beyond the factorization approximation was done in Ref.~\cite{kang2024} showing that the DM term plus spin magnetization contributes a spinon Berry phase in each Kagome unit cell.
+Thereby, on top of the $2\pi/3$ flux, the DM term generates an additional flux $\Phi_b$.
+In this section, we will study the role of this flux.
+In Ref.~\cite{kang2024}, $\Phi_b$, was found to be: $\Phi_b = 7.2D \< \sigma_z \>/J$.
+Using the YCOB unit cell area $38.53$~\AA$^2$ and $\< \sigma_z \> = -1/9$ at the magnetization plateau, we find $\Phi_b = 600$ T for the maximum value of $D$ used in this work: $D=J/2$.
+This value is much smaller than the orbital field of $\mathcal{O}(10^4)$ T that is responsible for the $2\pi/3$ flux.
+Hence, we will treat $b$, the internal magnetic field coupled to spinons, as a perturbation on the $2\pi/3$-flux state.
+The leading linear order correction to the energy then arises due to the orbital magnetization of the spinons, which are characterized by their own band structure.
+We emphasize that this orbital magnetization is conjugate to the internal gauge magnetic field $b$, and not the physical external magnetic field.
 The $b$-field also splits the two-fold degenerate $2\pi/3$-flux states since they carry opposite orbital magnetization.